hMailServer

 • Steep learning curve for advanced features

-• Not suitable for very large-scale deployments
+• Not suitable for very large enterprises

 FAQ